playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 // Remember that this is a new view container made when we queried for one with DI, which is why this is the only view in it currently
 ```

-The view container keeps track of all of the embedded views in it's control, and when you `createEmbeddedView`, it searches for the index to insert the view into.
+The view container keeps track of all of the embedded views in its control, and when you `createEmbeddedView`, it searches for the index to insert the view into.

 You're also able to lookup an embedded view based on the index you're looking for using `get`.
 So, if you wanted to get all of the indexes being tracked by `viewContainerRef`, you'd do: